 History of Stabler Leadbeater Apothecary Museum

 - Civil War Hospitals in Alexandria

 - Historic Sites on the National Register of Historic Places

 - Historic Districts

 Journals and Newsletters

-C-Span's American History TV.
-The series of seven videos on Alexandria history originally aired March 16-18, 2013, exploring Alexandria's Archaeology Museum, the Freedmen's Cemetery, Lee-Fendall House, Fort Ward and Alexandria's role in the Civil War, as well as the importance of the city to the first president, George Washington.
+- Search for "Alexandria" to view videos of the C-Span City Tours.
+The series of seven videos on Alexandria history originally aired March 16-18, 2013, exploring the Alexandria Archaeology Museum, the Contrabands and Freedmen Cemetery, Lee-Fendall House, and the Civil War.